DiasKhalniyasov/GoogleTrainingCamp-September-2nd-4th-2021/README.md

 The baseline (InceptionV3 and Jaccard-Distance; score 0.06597) could be found here https://github.com/SapienzaTrainingCamp/GoogleTrainingCamp

-In final submission, our team used pretrained InceptionV3 and pretrained Glove 6B. (score 0.13732)
+In final submission, our team used pretrained InceptionV3 and pretrained Glove 6B with Cosine Similarity. (score 0.13732)

 All code was executed on Colab, due to short time given on the task.